Nuruddin Khan

-Nuruddin Khan is a lieutenant general of the Bangladesh Army, served as Chief of Army Staff of the Bangladesh Army (1990-1994), and served as Energy Minister of Bangladesh (1996-1997).
+Nuruddin Khan is a retired Lieutenant General of the Bangladesh Army who served as Chief of Army Staff of the Bangladesh Army (1990–1994), and served as Energy Minister of Bangladesh (1996–1997).
 He did not pursue a political career after the Awami League government, in which he served, ended in 2001.

 Early life

 Khan graduated from Gurudayal Government College in Kishoreganj.

-Career
+Military career

+Nuruddin Khan was commissioned from 20 PMA long course on 17 October 1959.